ashleywillard/healthy-eff/README.md

     gem 'bootstrap-datepicker-rails', '~> 1.4.0' # Date selection pops up a nice calendar gem 'bootstrap-glyphicons' # Provides icons through app

-Credits to [Glyphicons](http://glyphicons.com/) for the application icons.
+Credits to [Glyphicons](http://glyphicons.com/) for the icons used throughout the application.

 ## Set-up and Deployment